josephforson285/joseph.forson-dialy-reports/README.md

-# joseph.forson-dialy-reports
-Handson on my daily insights about python
+This repository contains my daily reports for the PyPro-SCiDaS course.